Dragon8029/100-days-of-code/Attempt3.md

 Decided to start "The Complete JavaScript Course 2018" from @Udemy.
 I feel that i need a better grasp of Javascript, and some more practice.
 Today was spent just going through some of the very basics.

+---

+## A3D27

+*May 22, 2018*

+Continued on with the JavaScript course.
+Still covering the basics, but it's nice to review things after focusing on other code for a while.